Take some steps to prep your body—and mind—for this wild adventure you are about to embark on.

 It's well known that being as healthy as possible is important during pregancy, but getting yourself pregnancy-ready before you start trying to conceive can be incredibly valuable, too.
 Take some steps to prep your body—and mind—for this wild adventure you are about to embark on.

-Here are nine questions you may have about getting yourself ready to try to conceive:
+Here are the questions you may have about getting yourself ready to try to conceive:

 1. Which health insurance is best for pregnancy?